ssakane123/algebraic-topology/README.md

 # algebraic-topology

-algebraic-topology is a library to compute objects on algebraic topology, for instance, finite simplicial complex homology groups, Betti numbers, so on and so forth.
+algebraic-topology is a library to compute objects on algebraic topology, for instance, finite simplicial complex,  homology groups, Betti numbers, so on and so forth.

 algebraic-topology has the numpy library.
 You should install it first.